-Held each year in Houston, the Bayou City Cajun Fest includes plenty of Cajun cuisine, live music, entertainment and more.
+Held each year in Houston, the Bayou City Cajun Fest includes plenty of Cajun cuisine, live Cajun music, entertainment, and more.
 Given its close proximity to Louisiana, Houston has long had ties to Cajun culture and the annual Bayou City Cajun Festival showcases this part of Houston's heritage.

 Sand sculptors from all over the world make their way to Port Aransas each year for the annual Texas SandFest.
-The events includes sculpting contests for professionals and amateurs, food and live music.
+The events include sculpting contests for professionals and amateurs, food, a beer garden, and live music.

 Fiesta San Antonio is a massive festival featuring over 100 different events.
-Some of the most popular are the 10k and kids' runs, Fiesta Oyster Bake, Fiesta Mariachi Mass, Roundball Ruckus, arts fair, carnival and A Night in Old San Antonio.
+Some of the most popular are the 10k and kids' runs, Fiesta Oyster Bake, Fiesta Mariachi Mass, Roundball Ruckus, the arts fair, carnival, and A Night in Old San Antonio.

 There are several exciting parades including the Texas Cavaliers River Parade, the Fiesta Flambeau Parade, and the Battle of Flowers Parade which has an interesting history as the first Fiesta San Antonio event.
 This colorful parade commemorates the victory of San Jacinto and has been going on since 1891.

 Austin's annual Reggae Festival features world music, arts and crafts, and international food.
 Held at Auditorium Shores, the event benefits the Capital Area Food Bank.